Speaking: Keynotes and Workshops

 People learn and consider new ideas much more easily when they are enjoying themselves.
 Andy’s audience response is consistently excellent.

-- Start With What You Have: Refreshing the engine of growth.
+- Start With What You Have: Faster growth by finding organization's Hidden Gold

-- Get in the Game: become strategic and stop sitting on the side-lines.
+- Get in the Game (for aspiring senior leaders): become strategic and stop sitting on the side-lines

 Cheltenham Festival of Science